 The treatment for toenail fungus differs from athletes foot, however.
 Athletes foot usually responds well to topical antifungal medication.
-While mild cases of toenail fungus may respond to topical medication, such as Formula 3, most require other forms of treatment.
+While mild cases of toenail fungus may respond to topical medication, such as Tocylen solution, most require other forms of treatment.
 These include a three month course of oral antifungal medication or treatment with a laser.

-What's the safest way to cure my fungus?
+What's the safest way to cure my toenail fungus?

 Treatments to eliminate fungus toenails are generally safe and continue to grow safer.
 The treatment that many are concerned about taking is an oral antifungal medication.
 When these medications, such as Lamisil, first came out, there was concern about how it would effect the liver, since previous generations of oral antifungal medication were hard on the liver and these newer medications are also metabolized by the liver.

 Now that the oral medications that are commonly used today have been available for over 20 years, we know that they are safe.
 The medication that I use most frequently in my Houston podiatry practice, a generic form of Lamisil, has had its safety profile continually upgraded, with no "black box" warnings, few side effects, and no interactions with other medications.
 I do still take a simple blood test, however, to ensure that the liver is not compromised by medication, illness, or any other reason, prior to starting therapy with an oral antifungal medication.
 That said, it is a very safe medication which is prescribed for patients as young as their late teens to the senior population.